sketch-hq/sketch-reference-files/README.md

 # sketch-reference-files

-> A store of automatically generated Sketch file JSON organised by feature and version.
+> A store of automatically generated Sketch file JSON organised by document version and Sketch feature.

 ## Overview